Kazu-Kusa/BattleBot_Kazu_Models/.github/ISSUE_TEMPLATE/documentation-request.md

 ---
-name: Feature request
+name: Documentation request
-about: Suggest an idea for this project
+about: Request for more detailed docmentation or docmentation corrections
-title: ''
+title: "[文档补充]"
-labels: enhancement
+labels: documentation, enhancement
-assignees: ''
+assignees: qizhiqiu

 ---